Skip to content

 Fostering also means being part of a professional team; it therefore involves quite a lot of other activities that parents do not normally do on a day-to-day basis such as:

 Contact with birth families: In most cases, the first aim when a child or young person is fostered is to try to ensure their safe return to their family.
 Regular contact between the child/young person and their family, and anyone else who may be important to them, is therefore vital in this process.
-Contact usually takes place in a foster carer’s home and can be demanding on the foster carer’s time.
+Contact will take place either in a designated contact centre or sometimes if there are no risks it may take place in the foster carers home and can be demanding on the foster carer’s time.
 For younger children especially, it may mean five or six visits a week.
 Contact can be a difficult experience for carers to manage but it can also be extremely rewarding in enabling children and young people to maintain links, and sometimes build more positive relationships with their families.

 Meetings: